 27. Whole Wheat Bread

-I tried Cheerios again after a week or so from the first time and he had no reaction so I went ahead and toasted some whole wheat bread with humus spread on it and he did great with it as well!
+I tried a small amount of Cheerios again after a week or so from the first time and he had no reaction so I went ahead and toasted some whole wheat bread with hummus spread on it and he did great with it as well!

 I steamed fresh asparagus and as soon as I even handed it to him he snatched it and immediately put it in his mouth!
 He loves green veggies!

 When boiling some chicken to shred for a casserole I left a few pieces larger and didn’t season them and offered them as his first protein.

 Most of my babies haven’t instantly liked chicken or meat and Spear was no different!

 We had a doctors appointment for two of my older children one morning so I thought it was a good time to offer up scrambled eggs again as if Spear had a reaction, I was already going to the doctor.

 I had assumed the first reaction was due to the egg whites since it is such a common allergen among children.